Sixth Form Student Handbook

 - Any student driving to school must possess a current full driving license.
 Students' parents/carers must confirm that the vehicle authorised for use, is fully taxed, fully insured against all risks, and has a current MOT certificate.
 The relevant documental evidence must be submitted to the Sixth Form Manager.
 Once this evidence is provided students will be able to have their personal ID badge upgraded to include vehicle gate access.

-- Cars should be parked in the Leisure Centre car park at all times.
+- Cars should be parked in the gravel car park near Humanities at all times.
 This is necessary to avoid congestion and parking problems and for pedestrian safety.